 The Grievance Hearing Committee shall conduct the hearing in accordance with established standards of administrative procedure.
 Unless the Grievance Hearing Committee determines to proceed otherwise, each party to the grievance shall be permitted to make an opening statement.
 Thereafter, the grievant shall make the first presentation, followed by the respondent.
 The grievant may present rebuttal evidence after the respondent completes presentation of his or her evidence.
 The burden shall be on the grievant to prove by a preponderance of the evidence that the facts alleged are true and that a grievance has been established as presented in the written statement of the complaint.

 Both parties shall have the right to present statements, testimony, evidence, and witnesses.
-Each party to the grievance may represent him or herself, and may be represented by a person of his or her choice, except that neither party shall be represented by an attorney.
+Each party shall have the right to be represented by a single advisor but not a licensed attorney.
 The Grievance Hearing Committee may request legal assistance for the Committee itself through the College President.
 Any legal advisor provided to the Grievance Hearing Committee may be present during all testimony and deliberations in an advisory capacity to provide legal counsel but shall not be a member of the panel or vote with it.

 The grievant shall, in consultation with the College Grievance Officer, have the right to be served by a translator or qualified interpreter to ensure his/her full participation in the proceedings.